 - Annual balance sheet less than EUR 43 million

-This project is part-funded by the European Social Fund (ESF).
+The Branch out in STEM project is part-funded by the European Social Fund.

 Support through the ESF High Level Skills programme is available to SMEs across D2N2 until December 2023.